 And why is that?
-Muscle growth happens when said muscle needs to adapt to a bigger demand that what it can currently meet, hence when the “bigger demand that what it can currently meet” goes missing, muscle growth cannot happen.
+Muscle growth happens when said muscle needs to adapt to a bigger demand that what it can currently meet, hence when the “bigger demand that what it can currently meet” goes missing, muscle growth can’t and won’t happen.
 Simple as that.
-The muscle may become more defined, if proceed to lose fat by either reducing calories intake and/or burning more calories, but it doesn’t grow any further in terms of mass.
+The muscle may become more defined if you proceed to lose fat by either reducing calories intake and/or burning more calories, but it won’t grow any further in terms of mass.

 When we consider exercises in isolation, it’s really as simple as that.
-And for the first exercise of each of your sessions, this concept applies without the need for any additional considerations.
+And for the first exercise of each of your workouts, this concept applies without the need for any additional considerations.

 W = warm-up